jona70x/Ecommerce-website/README.md

-E-commerce website template for a skin-care company made up by myself.
+E-commerce website template for a skin care business.